CLambert1/WinterBoBDd/README.md

 either use two subdirectories : Supplement & Codes or use one single repository, with result figures (suppl fig from draft) within their corresponding subfolder on results_scripts

-see exemple repo from Matthieu for rouby et al 22 : https://gitlab.univ-lr.fr/mauthier/cdptmbycatch